Ace, Texas: Geography & Environment

 Ace lies just north of the Big Thicket National Preserve, a federally protected ecological region renowned for its biodiversity.
 Spanning over 113,000 acres, the preserve offers opportunities for hiking, kayaking, and nature observation.
 Just south of Ace, Birdwatchers Trail follows Menard Creek and leads to scenic views of the Trinity River.
 This proximity to the Big Thicket underscores Ace’s connection to one of Texas’s most ecologically diverse environments.

+Weather events

+Notable weather events that have affected Ace include: